eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

 - **Enhanced Security**: Advanced key management and secure credential storage
 - **Metadata Support**: Rich display information and claim metadata for improved user experience

+**Note on credential trust and verification:** This library is responsible for document storage, key management, and device public key binding verification.
+It does **not** perform issuer trust verification (e.g., X.509 certificate path validation, issuer metadata resolution, or SD-JWT VC signature verification against trusted issuer lists).
+Issuer trust verification is the responsibility of the integrating layer, which has access to trusted issuer lists and certificate trust stores.

 The library is written in Kotlin.

 ## Disclaimer